 Trastuzumab products can cause fetal harm when administered to a pregnant woman.
 In post-marketing reports, use of trastuzumab during pregnancy resulted in cases of oligohydramnios and oligohydramnios sequence manifesting as pulmonary hypoplasia, skeletal abnormalities, and neonatal death.

 Verify the pregnancy status of females of reproductive potential prior to the initiation of TRAZIMERA.
 Advise pregnant women and females of reproductive potential that exposure to TRAZIMERA during pregnancy or within 7 months prior to conception can result in fetal harm.
 Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of TRAZIMERA [see Use In Specific Populations and CLINICAL PHARMACOLOGY].

 Trastuzumab product use can result in serious and fatal pulmonary toxicity.
 Pulmonary toxicity includes dyspnea, interstitial pneumonitis, pulmonary infiltrates, pleural effusions, non-cardiogenic pulmonary edema, pulmonary insufficiency and hypoxia, acute respiratory distress syndrome, and pulmonary fibrosis.
-Such events can occur as sequelae of infusion reactions [see Infusion Reactions].
+Such events can occur as sequelae of infusion reactions [see WARNINGS AND PRECAUTIONS].
 Patients with symptomatic intrinsic lung disease or with extensive tumor involvement of the lungs, resulting in dyspnea at rest, appear to have more severe toxicity.